Start your path to a rewarding career as a pharmaceutical scientist, academician or researcher here.

-Starting Fall 2019 the GRE will no longer be required as part of the application packet.
+The GRE will no longer be required as part of the application packet.
 Students have the option of reporting scores but can submit an application without them.
 The institution GRE code is 4832.
 The average scores in the COP graduate programs in previous semesters are:

 Verbal: 154 (61%)

 Quantitative: 152 (52%)

 You are required to submit official transcripts from each college or university you have previously attended or currently attending.
 Transfer credits indicated on another school's transcript are not accepted in lieu of submitting the original institution's record.
 The transcript must contain the official school seal or stamp and the signature of the Registrar.
 Once you have been admitted, originals of your transcripts must be mailed to:

 University of Arizona

 College of Pharmacy